Services - Vasectomy Reversal

 Making the decision?

 For many couples, it is a difficult decision whether to proceed with IVF or undergo a vasectomy reversal and attempt a natural pregnancy.
 The bottom line is that this is a decision unique to each couple’s circumstances, needs, and desires.
 My goal is to provide objective information that will help you and your partner make the best decision for your particular circumstance.
-In this section, let’s discuss some details that are important.

 What is a Vasectomy Reversal?